multiplegeorges/vue-cli-plugin-s3-deploy/README.md

 Changelog
 ---

+**2.1**

+- Added `deployPath` option.
+Allows you to deploy to folder in the bucket, not always to the root.
+- Added `awsProfileName` for using AWS credentials other than `default`.
+- Fixed issue #12: paths were built naively and broke deployment on Windows platforms.

 **v2.0.2**

 - Fixed bug where deployment crashes if you declined Cloudfront on initial invocation.

 **v2.0.0**
 - Added support for invalidating Cloudfront distributions on deploy.
 - Refactored how the configuration is stored and brought it more inline with vue cli standards.
 All config is in vue.config.js now.
 - Updated the dependency on vue-cli to 3.0.0-rc3
 - Squashed a few bugs along the way